Longmont, Larimer County, Colorado Property Taxes

 Property Tax Rates Across Longmont, Larimer County, Colorado

-Local government entities set tax rates, and these can vary significantly within a state.
-This variation occurs because each county annually estimates its required budget to provide essential services and divides that by the total value of all taxable property within its jurisdiction.
-This calculation determines the property tax rate.
-While there are votes and laws involved in setting tax rates and budgets, this is the annual process in a nutshell.
+Why?
+Because annually, each county estimates its required budget to provide services and divides that by the total value of all taxable property within its jurisdiction.
+This calculation results in the property tax rate.

-Our median effective property tax rate (tax bill ÷ assessor's market value) accounts for exemptions and deductions, making it more accurate than the general median tax rate, which is the midpoint of statutory rates before adjustments.
+Our median effective property tax rate (tax bill Ă· assessor's market value) accounts for exemptions and deductions, making it more accurate than the general median tax rate, which is the midpoint of statutory rates before adjustments.

 Median Effective Longmont Tax Rate